Environmental protection

 - Who can I contact if I have more questions regarding ballast water?

-- Approval of Ballast Water Management Systems: Federal Maritime and Hydrographic Agency (BSH), Section “Environmental Protection in Maritime Traffic” (S 15), e-mail: Ballastwasser@bsh.de
+- Contingency measures (also: emergency measures), challenging water quality, administrative offenses, committee work, exceptions, exemptions and approval of Ballast Water Management Systems: Federal Maritime and Hydrographic Agency (BSH), Section “Environmental Protection in Maritime Traffic” (S 15), e-mail: Ballastwasser@bsh.de

 - Monitoring ships under foreign flag in German ports as part of port state control: BG Verkehr / Ship Safety Division (Dienststelle Schiffssicherheit), e-mail: psc-germany@bg-verkehr.de